kaoh/javadoctoproperties/README.md

 # Introduction

-This library generates a properties file as string as output from Java source files' Javadocs.
+This library generates a properties file from the Java source files' Javadocs.
 It is implemented as Doclet and to be used together with `javadoc`.

+This version is using the new `jdk.javadoc.doclet` API from JDK 9.

 # Features